 Social Prescribing in Darlington

-Social prescribing supports people to take control of their health and wellbeing through referral to non-medical link workers, who create time for their clients to focus on ‘what matters to me’.
+Social prescribing supports people to take control of their health and wellbeing through referral to non-medical link workers, who create time for their patients to focus on ‘what matters to me’.

 Social prescribers take a holistic approach to health and wellbeing, connecting people to community groups and statutory services for practical and emotional support.